autopilotpattern/mysql/README.md

-# triton-mysql
+# MySQL autopilot pattern

 MySQL designed for container-native deployment on Joyent's Triton platform.
-This repo serves as a blueprint demonstrating the Autopilot design pattern -- automatically setting up replication, backups, and failover without human intervention.
+This repo serves as a blueprint demonstrating the autopilot design pattern -- automatically setting up replication, backups, and failover without human intervention.

 ---